department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.

-**At least one of these must be true:**
+**At least one of these must be true.
+You:**
-- You got sick or injured while serving in the military—and can link this condition to your illness or injury, **or**
+- Got sick or injured while serving in the military—and can link this condition to your illness or injury (called an inservice disability claim), **or**
-- You had an illness or injury before you joined the military—and serving made it worse
+- Had an illness or injury before you joined the military—and serving made it worse (called a preservice disability claim), **or**
+- Have a disability related to your active-duty service that didn’t appear until after you ended your service (called a postservice disability claim)

 <h4>Presumed disabilities</h4>
 If you have a disability that's been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get disability benefits based on this presumed disability.
 This usually applies to: